siburny/rub.is/wp-content/plugins/enlighter/readme.txt

 * Changed: removed contextual help content if favor of the [official documentation](https://github.com/EnlighterJS/documentation)
 * Bugfix: double slashes are used in the paths of `DRI` and theme customizer resources
 * Bugfix: escape sequence were transformed into their characters in recent Gutenberg releases
-* Bugfix: a `comma` caused the plugin/wordpress to crash in legacy php `7.2` (lint checks of php 7.3 worked without any issues)

 ### 4.3.1 ###